Old Irish Laws in a New Irish World

 Whatever new trend follows the Celtic Tiger in Ireland, it seems likely that Ivana Bacik will play a role in it.
 A 35-year-old barrister who holds a law professorship at Trinity College once occupied by President Mary McAleese, Ms. Bacik has tested the political waters once, making a respectable showing in her first, unsuccessful run for an MEP (representative to Europe) with the Labour party.
 It seems a sure bet that before too long, she’ll be in the political spotlight again.

 Ms. Bacik, in spite of her Czech name, is Irish born and bred.
-Her father immigrated there after World War II, and, she hastens newgrangeto say, “My Mom is a Murphy from Clare."
+Her father immigrated there after World War II, and, she hastens to say, “My Mom is a Murphy from Clare.”
 But with her sharp-looking political website, proficiency in four languages and a long list of writing and lecturing engagements, she’s a kind of high-profile young women that hardly existed in Ireland just one generation ago.

 A reader suggested I try her book Kicking and Screaming – Dragging Ireland into the 21st Century (O’Brien Press) which details the many strange, archaic laws still lying beneath Ireland’s modern surface.
 It’s written from an “unashamedly liberal, activist campaigning perspective,” Ms. Bacik cheerfully admits.
 “Even in Ireland, there are not many people to the left of me.”
 But in a phone interview across the Atlantic, she offered inside observations that might interest an observer anywhere on the political spectrum.